Adaptive Node Feature Selection For Graph Neural Networks: Numerical experiments

 \section{Numerical experiments}

 We next evaluate our importance scores and algorithm based on node feature permutation tests.
 We consider the same datasets and architectures as in Table~\ref{t:real_glob_perm}, with minimal details explained below.
 Dataset statistics, along with other dataset details, are included in Appendix~\ref{app:exp_details}.
+Code to reproduce all experiments is available at {\url{https://github.com/madnavarro/node_feature_importance}}.

-\textbf{Datasets.} \begin{itemize}[left= 4pt ..
-12pt, noitemsep] \item \textbf{Citation networks:} Cora, Citeseer, and PubMed consist of papers as nodes, which are connected based on citations~\citep{sen2008collectiveclassificationnetwork,namata2012QuerydrivenActiveSurveying}.
-The goal is to predict paper topic $\bby$ from bag-of-words paper representations $\bbX$. \item \textbf{Co-purchase graphs:} Photo and Computers represent Amazon goods as nodes that are connected if frequently purchased together, with $\bby$ as product category and $\bbX$ as word embeddings of product reviews~\citep{mcauley2015imagebasedrecommendationsstyles,shchur2018pitfalls}. \item \textbf{Webpage graphs:} Cornell, Texas, and Wisconsin connect linked webpages of individuals in computer science departments across various universities~\citep{pei2020geomgcn}.
+\begin{itemize}[left= 2pt ..
+10pt, noitemsep] \item \textbf{Citation networks:} Cora, Citeseer, and PubMed consist of papers as nodes, connected based on citations~\citep{sen2008collectiveclassificationnetwork,namata2012QuerydrivenActiveSurveying}.
+The goal is to predict paper topic $\bby$ from bag-of-words paper embeddings $\bbX$. \item \textbf{Co-purchase graphs:} Photo and Computers represent Amazon goods as nodes that are connected if frequently purchased together, with $\bby$ as product category and $\bbX$ as word embeddings of product reviews~\citep{mcauley2015imagebasedrecommendationsstyles,shchur2018pitfalls}. \item \textbf{Webpage graphs:} Cornell, Texas, and Wisconsin connect linked webpages of individuals in computer science departments across various universities~\citep{pei2020geomgcn}.
 Labels $\bby$ represent the role of individuals to be predicted from webpage word embeddings $\bbX$. \end{itemize}

 \textbf{Architectures.} Cora, Citeseer, and PubMed are trained with GCNs~\citep{kipf2017SemisupervisedClassificationGraph}, whereas we use TAGCNs for Cornell, Texas, and Wisconsin~\citep{du2017topologyadaptivegraph}.
-As for Photo and Computers, frequently co-purchased items likely indicate similar product categories, thus $\bby$ is homophilic on $\bbA$.
+As for Photo and Computers, frequently co-purchased items likely indicate similar product categories, so $\bby$ is homophilic on $\bbA$.
 However, while reviews contain valuable keywords for prediction, positive and negative reviews may contain different words despite products belonging in the same category.
-Thus, since features $\bbX$ may exhibit both homophily and heterophily, we employ a GIN model, which can extract complex interactions of informative features~\citep{xu2018howPowerfulGraph}.
+Thus, since features $\bbX$ may exhibit both homophily and heterophily, we employ a GIN model, which can extract complex interactions of features~\citep{xu2018howPowerfulGraph}.